 Probably not the answer you were hoping for was it?
 The fact is human beings are complicated creatures ‘made up’ of various personality traits, all of which can and do add value to our organisation.
 In this post, we explain more.

 Why Recruiting Different ‘Traits’ Is a Good Idea

 In our families and relationships, we experience difference all the time.
-I am sure we all have an Uncle Frank who is the practical joker of the clan or an Auntie Mavis who simply agrees with everyone and doesn't seem to have her own opinion.
-Or even a cousin Kathrine who is just plain bonkers and is the one we all rely on to get the party going.
+I am sure we all have an Uncle Dave who is the practical joker of the clan or an Auntie Mavis who simply agrees with everyone and doesn't seem to have her own opinion.
+Or even a cousin Kathrine who is, well, just plain bonkers frankly and is the one we all rely on to get the party going.

 Ring a few bells?
 I thought so.

 Every one of us, extrovert, introvert, talker, gym bunny, practical joker, drama queen, anxious Angela or just plain different, bring unique strengths to the table.

 Though on the surface certain individuals will fit better in some company cultures than others let’s explore some of the data about the different personality traits we are likely to come across in our working environment and some of the gifts they might bring.

 The Five Big Personality Traits